Reveal of Inky Escape! (Craft Retreat)

 Hello friends!
 Welcome to September!
 Really hope that you’ve had a wonderful Labor Day weekend and have had a great start to the month so far!
 I’m still trying to get my MOJO in gear as I really love this time of the year with all of the wonderful Autumn things happening both outside AND in the crafty world too!
 Really love when it starts up, but as it gets closer to the end of the year…I’m ready to skip right over it!
 LOL!

 This was a fun little scene to create on a mini slimline card!
-So the Inky Stamper Inkspiration FB Group challenge THIS month (Sept) is to use more than just one Inky Stamper stamp set on one design.
+So, the Inky Stamper Inkspiration FB Group challenge THIS month (Sept) is to use more than just one Inky Stamper stamp set on one design.
 I really liked this challenge because it got me thinking of what to use and pull out several different images and actually use them!
-Looking forward to see what other people come up with too!
-So for my scene, I’ve actually pulled out EIGHT different stamp sets!!!😮
+Looking forward to seeing what other people come up with too!
+So, for my scene, I’ve actually pulled out EIGHT different stamp sets!!!😮

 And then I have one last project to share that I actually made for last month’s challenge that I “squeaked” in just in time too!
 (See what I did there?!😂) Ralph is just so popular today!
 I had a plastic bag sitting around on my table that I kept moving out of my way and it was frustrating me, so I made this “container” to hold some crafty things to sit on my table!
 It’s actually a REALLY old tutorial from Splitcoast Stampers using chipboard coasters!
 I have SO MANY of those coasters and I was happy to use some up.
 CHECK OUT THE TUTORIAL HERE (P.S.
 The tutorial is actually done up by Taylor from Taylored Expressions, before her store years!
 That’s how old it is!)